Leg Pain Could Signal Artery Blockage

 Pain in the legs or hip, especially while walking uphill, could be a sign of problems in the arteries that deliver blood to your lower body.
 Since it occurs in your extremities, this condition is called peripheral artery disease, also known as PAD.

-It affects about 10 million Americans, including about one in five adults over the age of 70.
+It affects more than 8 million Americans, including about one in five adults over the age of 70.

 PAD is usually caused by the buildup of fatty deposits called plaque in your arteries, limiting blood flow to the legs.